nredell/shapFlex/README.md

 ## References

 Štrumbelj, E. & Kononenko, I. (2014) Explaining prediction models and individual predictions with feature contributions.
 Knowl Inf Syst (2014) 41: 647. https://doi.org/10.1007/s10115-013-0679-x

+## Roadmap

+* Thorough unit testing with many different causal setups and simulated, ground truth data.

+* Vignettes detailing how the algorithms work--in pictures.

+* Think about how `lavaan` and `piecewiseSEM` models might be incorporated.

+* This package, done right, might be a good fit for the R Journal.